markup-theme/markup-theme/markup_theme/source/tutorials.rst

 Tokens
 ==================================================

-The |theme| theme has an example of tokens built into the theme.
+|theme| has an example of tokens built into the theme.
 Open the ``/markup_theme/tokens/names.txt`` to see examples of tokens.
 For example:

 .. code-block:: none